open-guides/og-aws/README.md

 -	AWS offers a *lot* of different services — [about fifty](https://aws.amazon.com/products/) at last count.
 -	Most customers use a few services heavily, a few services lightly, and the rest not at all.
 What services you’ll use depends on your use cases.
 Choices differ substantially from company to company.
--	Just because AWS has a service that sounds promising, it doesn’t mean you should use it.
-Some services are very narrow in use case, not mature, are overly opinionated, or have limitations, so very few people use them.
-More on this next.
+-	**Immature and unpopular services:** Just because AWS has a service that sounds promising, it doesn’t mean you should use it.
+Some services are very narrow in use case, not mature, are overly opinionated, or have limitations, so building your own solution may be better.
+We try to give a sense for this by breaking products into categories.
--	Many customers combine AWS with other non-AWS services.
-For example, legacy systems or secure data might be in a managed hosting provider, while other systems are AWS.
-Or a company might only use S3 with another provider doing everything else.
-However small startups or projects starting fresh will typically stick to AWS or Google Cloud only.
 -	**Must-know infrastructure:** Most typical small to medium-size users will focus on the following services first.
 If you manage use of AWS systems, you likely need to know at least a little about all of these.
 (Even if you don’t use them, you should learn enough to make that choice intelligently.)
 	-	[IAM](#security-and-iam): User accounts and identities (you need to think about accounts early on!)
 	-	[EC2](#ec2): Virtual servers and associated components, including: